cdellacqua/exceptnomore/README.md

 console.log(evil()); // This statement can crash
 ```
-After - the return type explicitly tells the callee that the function may return an error (also telling the type of it):
+After - the return type explicitly tells the caller that the function may return an error (also telling the type of it):
 ```
 function evil(): Result<number, Error> {
     const n = Math.random();